It’s no myth, the more organised you are on the bank, the more fish you’ll catch.

 Again, it just means that if I need to tie up a new rig, everything is accessible without having to rummage around my rucksack.

-Personally, I use a Korda Compact 140 and NGT Tackle Safe.
+Personally, I use a Thinking Anglers Compact Tackle Pouch to keep everything organised.

 Make sure everything has its place

 It goes without saying, everything should have its place.
 You want to be trying to get into a rhythm of putting everything in the same place for every session.

 That way when you need something, you’re almost on autopilot as you know where it is.